User Guide

 [backend-cpu]

-Parameterize cpu backend with
+Parameterize CPU backend with

 1. multi-thread --- for selecting the multi-threading layer.
 This parameter passes to ``Numba``.